josiaharkson/javascript-ocr-app/README.md

 # OCR Flask App JavaScript

-This project contains an OCR Flask app written in Javascript that uses the tesseract.ocr OCR engine.
+This project contains an OCR app written in Javascript that uses the tesseract.ocr OCR engine.
 See [https://tesseract.projectnaptha.com/](https://tesseract.projectnaptha.com/) for tesseract.js documentation.

 The app uses the Next.js React Framework (https://nextjs.org/)